| Download |

 Introduction

 Object-oriented programming was invented circa 1967 and is attributed to Alan Kay.
-OOP languages became popular in the 1980's and 1990's with the simultaneous inventions of C++ and Objective C around 1980.
+OOP languages became popular in the 1980's and 1990's after the inventions of C++ and Objective C around 1980.

-The OOC project is my experimental improvement upon C to make it object-oriented without changing the compiler itself.
-OOC relies partly on C preprocessor macros and manually-built OOP structures.
+My OOC project is an experimental improvement upon C to make it object-oriented without changing the compiler itself.
+OOC relies partly on C preprocessor macros and manually-built object-oriented structures.

 What does Object-Oriented C look like?